 Jenna Cocullo, Local Journalism Initiative

-Chatham-Kent anti-racism advocates are hoping to see the municipality helps to designate Aug.
-1 of every year Emancipation Day, and for the federal government to follow suit.
+Chatham-Kent anti-racism advocates want the municipality to voice its support for the federal government to designate Aug.
+1 of every year as Emancipation Day.

 The date of national significance is currently only recognized by the Province of Ontario.

 The senator brought attention to parliamentary motion M-36 put forward by Richmond Hill MP Majid Jowhari.
 The motion is to designate Aug.
-1 as Emancipation Day in all of Canada.
+1 as Emancipation Day federally.
 On that day, in 1834, slavery was abolished throughout the British Empire including Canada.

 Inspired by Bernard’s talk, Chatham Coun.
-Marjorie Crew brought forward a municipal motion to be voted on by council on July 20, the last meeting before Emancipation Day.
+Marjorie Crew brought forward a motion requesting that the municipality support the national day.
+Her motion will be heard at the July 20 meeting, the last meeting before Emancipation Day.

 The preamble of the federal bill states that to recognize the historic date will serve “as a poignant reminder of an abhorrent period in Canada’s history in order to allow Canadians to reflect upon the imperative to continue to commit to eliminating discrimination in all its forms.”